JurgenHonest/FullStack---Chat-App/README.md

 };
 ```

-### 3. Dynamic Themes
+### 🎨 Dynamic Themes
-Supports 26 themes with Tailwind CSS and DaisyUI for complete customization.
+- Supports 26 customizable themes using Tailwind CSS and DaisyUI.

-### 4. Responsive Design
+### 📱 Responsive Design
+- Fully responsive UI for desktops, tablets, and mobile devices.
-Built with Tailwind CSS and DaisyUI, the application is fully responsive, providing a smooth experience across all devices, from desktops to mobile phones.
+- Built with Tailwind CSS and DaisyUI, the application is fully responsive, providing a smooth experience across all devices, from desktops to mobile phones.
 ```
 <div
       data-theme={theme}